hudec117/remote-protobuf-compiler/README.md

 1. Navigate to your install
 2. Execute: `./RemoteProtobufCompilerServer --urls http://HOST:PORT &`

+   Adjust `HOST` and `PORT` to your configuration.

-   Note: If you execute this via SSH, when you go to logout it will stop.
+   Note: If you execute this via SSH, when you logout it will stop.

 I have found that the simplest (not the best) way to launch the server on boot is: